metio/terraform-provider-k8s/docs/data-sources/rds_services_k8s_aws_db_subnet_group_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) DBSubnetGroupSpec defines the desired state of DBSubnetGroup.Contains the details of an Amazon RDS DB subnet group.This data type is used as a response element in the DescribeDBSubnetGroupsaction. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) DBSubnetGroupSpec defines the desired state of DBSubnetGroup.
+Contains the details of an Amazon RDS DB subnet group.
+This data type is used as a response element in the DescribeDBSubnetGroups action. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only